AshAvalanche/ash-docs/docs/toolkit/ansible-avalanche-collection/tutorials/graph-node.md

 ### Step 10: Create the Subgraph on the Graph Node

+This command creates the subgraph on your Graph Node instance.
+Replace `subgraph-name` with your desired name.

 ```bash
 graph create --node http://$GRAPH_NODE_IP:8020/ subgraph-name
 ```

 ### Step 11: Deploy the Subgraph

+Deploy your subgraph to the Graph Node using this command.
+This makes your subgraph available for indexing and querying. don't forget to replace `subgraph-name` with the name you used in the previous step.

 ```bash
 graph deploy --node http://$GRAPH_NODE_IP:8020/ --ipfs http://$GRAPH_NODE_IP:5001/ subgraph-name